How Much Does It Cost to Stamp Concrete in 2025?

 Styrofoam insulation | $1.25 | Insulates the concrete slab.
 Useful in very cold areas to help limit the risk of cracking from intense freeze-thaw cycles |

-Stained and stamped concrete costs $10 to $28 per square foot.
-Basic designs in one color are $10 to $15 for each square foot, while complex multi-color finishes are up to $28 per square foot.
+Stained and stamped concrete costs $8 to $26 per square foot.
+Basic designs in one color are $8 to $13 for each square foot, while complex multi-color finishes are up to $26 per square foot.
 Complex designs cost a lot more due to the amount of time and effort they take.
+Staining concrete usually adds $3 to $10 to the price of your project.

 Patio Step Cost Factors | Price per Step |